TeamGloomy/Troodon-V2/README.md

 This set of config files assumes that the firmware has been updated to at least 3.4.5.

-**WARNING** When using this config, please delete the 2 G31 lines out of your config-override.g and recalibrate your AutoZ and Toolhead Probes
+**WARNING** When using this config, please delete the 2 G31 lines out of your config-override.g and reboot.
+Then recalibrate your AutoZ and Toolhead Probes

 # Changelog